 A cat may start with licking you and this will gradually become more intense until it lightly bites you.
 Furthermore, after a love bite, the cat will typically still engage with you.
 Whereas after an aggressive bite, you would expect them to run away.

 Reasons Why Cat Love Bites Occur

-Experts say that it may be because of overexcitement or overstimulation.
-Cats are not usually and even historically, very social.
+That’s because cats are not usually and even historically, very social.
 They may enjoy petting at first, but there comes a point when they already get irritated by the repetitiveness.
-This is what they call a sensitivity threshold and it means “I’ve had enough!”

 It can also be unintentional.
 Some cats like to groom the people they love so they may lick you and use their front teeth.
 This can also be considered as a cat love nip.